mayabuchanan27/digits/index.md

 ### Application functionality

-The application implements a simple CRUD application for managing "Contact", which is a PostgreSQL table consisting of a name (String), a quantity (Number), a condition (one of 'excellent', 'good', 'fair', or 'poor') and an owner.

-By default, each user only sees the Stuff that they have created.
-However, the settings file enables you to define default accounts.
-If you define a user with the role "admin", then that user gets access to a special page which lists all the Contact defined by all users.
+### Application Functionality

+The application implements a simple CRUD (Create, Read, Update, Delete) system for managing **Contacts**.
+Each contact includes a first name, last name, address, image, description, and an owner (the user who created it).
+Contacts can also have associated notes.

+By default, users can only view and manage the contacts they own.
+The application initializes with default users from a settings file, such as `john@foo.com`.
+Depending on the roles defined in the settings file, users may have additional access (e.g., admin privileges), though in the current setup, the contact list is user-specific and private.

 #### Landing page